didzisdti/dtikube_service/docs/3-Cluster-Setup/Node-Config.md

 Using standard YAML formatted file for all nodes to setup default access point.

-Replace all content of user-data below content
+Replace all content of user-data

 ```yaml
 #cloud-config